AU-ExoMars/PCOT/mkdocs/docs/userguide/cameradata.md

 pcot gencam cameraname.yaml cameraname.parc
 ```

+The output filename is optional; if omitted, it defaults to the input YAML filename's
+basename with the extension changed to `.parc` (so `cameraname.yaml` becomes `cameraname.parc`
+in the current directory).

 ## Format of the YAML file

 The camera parameter file should have the following form at minimum: